Vinyl Gloves in Food and Aged Care

 However, the cost perception of vinyl gloves changes when failure rates are taken into consideration.
 Vinyl gloves fail 58% more than nitrile gloves, impacting on the total number of hand gloves required for staff annually (Rego et al. 1999).
 While the unit price for vinyl gloves is lower than nitrile gloves, the overall cost of buying vinyl gloves increases to cover the higher rate of replacements.

-Nitrile gloves are more cost effective in the long term when weighed against vinyl gloves (see Table 2 for projected savings).
+Nitrile gloves are more cost effective in the long term when weighed against vinyl gloves.
 With potential cost savings in the thousands per annum, the expenses associated with nitrile gloves can easily be justified, as it is an overall better and safer solution in reducing the potential for cross contamination across aged care and food service industries.

 - Klein, RC, Party, E and Gershey, EL 1990, ‘Virus penetration of examination gloves’, Biotechniques, vol. 9, no. 2, pp.196-199